Managing Sub-Workspaces | HeyGen Academy

 When enabled, the subworkspace receives its own API key, and usage is tracked independently, making it easier to monitor activity by team or client.

-When inviting members, seats are assigned based on availability.
+When inviting members, seats are allocated based on availability.
 If the seat limit is reached, an existing member must be removed before adding a new one.

 Manage resources and usage